planio-gmbh/chef-iptables_persistent/README.md

 These settings describe the IPv4 firewall rules.

-Rules can be defined using the folliwing three variants:
+Rules can be defined using the following four variants:

 #### Integer